LihengHu/ICBPC/README.md

 1、python PEDCC.py : to Initialize the PEDCC, You need to set the cluster number, and every kind of dimension.
 We suggest that the MNIST every picture extract 60 dimension feature vector. <br>
 2、Modify data_transform.py: you should choose datasets. <br>
 3、python main.py for training. <br>
-4、python feature2.py to calculate ACC and NMI. <br>

 ***